Response to Black Student Demands

 We demand that a mandatory in-person diversity and inclusion training be added to the Greek life Standards of Excellence requirement.
 At least 75% of the chapter must attend the training.
 The training will specifically be geared towards Greek life.
 The training will be decided by the Department of Fraternity and Sorority Life based on evidence of efficiency.

 Diversity and inclusion is a part of FSL’s Standards of Excellence program in two places, Section III: Campus Leadership and Involvement and Section V: Educational and Learning.
-See their Standards of Excellence Submission Form for a summary.

-We demand that NC State administration releases a clear and detailed protocol of the Strategic Plan Task Force before the start of the Fall 2020 semester.
+We demand that NC State administration releases a clear and detailed protocol of the Strategic Plan Task Force before the start of the fall 2020 semester.
 The administration should allow a window for public feedback.
 This protocol must explicitly state how it will benefit Black students.
 The protocol will be distributed via email and posted on a web page.

 We demand the creation of a designated fund that allows alumni and community members’ donations to be directly used for Black organizations, student spaces and Black life on campus continuously throughout the year.
 The current fund, the African American Cultural Center (AACC) Enrichment Fund, is not available continuously throughout the year.
 The dispersion of funds will be determined by the directors of the AACC and Multicultural Student Affairs (MSA).